unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 - It is cheap
 - It is like a real machine
 - It can be built as a docker host
-- It has ublic IP
+- It has public IP
 - It has high availability

 Also, we will use our home server to host the scrapy and NLPE.
 Because running these tasks are: